neurostuff/meta-analysis-book/content/tutorials.md

 In this stage Dr. Lytical likely needs to read the methods section of each {term}`study` and determine if it meets the eligibility criteria.
 Each paper may take several minutes to evaluate, so Dr. Lytical will need to be patient and thorough.
-"Wait!", Dr. Anna Lytical exclaims, "What are my eligibility criteria?"
+"Wait!", Dr. Anna Lytical exclaims, "What are my eligibility criteria?".
+Typically, the researcher would have to come up with the eligibility criteria on their own using their knowledge of the research question and literature to guide them.
 Thankfully, the eligibility criteria was already written in the protocol of the original paper, and is reproduced below.